Thermodynamics of Living Systems

 diffusion, heat conduction, heat production, and chemical reactions.
 We will

-note when we discuss open systems in the next section that
+note when we discuss open systems in the next section that Se includes the

 entropy flux due to mass flow through the system as well.
 The second law of